Synthesis and Evaluation of Herbal Chitosan from Ganoderma Lucidum Spore Powder for Biomedical Applications

 FTIR spectra of C-C, C-T and C-U (a); XRD analysis of GLSP, C-T and C-U (b).

-As shown in Fig. 3b, GLSP diffractogram shows an intense peak at 2θ = 20.2°, which is regarded as the plane (020, 110)27.
-When compared to XRD data for C-T and C-U, peak intensities at 2θ = 20.2° appear much lower suggesting a reduction in crystallinity following deacetylation.
-Furthermore, between processed GLSP groups, peak intensity (2θ = 20.2°) for C-T is lower compared to C-U, indicating TCD reduces crystallinity to a greater degree than USAD.
-Spectra of both chitosan materials show four clear peaks which are observed at 2θ = 27.5, 31.86, 45.64 and 56.64° for C-T and 2θ = 27.5, 31.86, 45.58 and 56.54° for C-U. The conversion process causes peaks to shift toward higher 2θ values28 and new intense peaks arise upon formation of chitosan29, indicating a change in polymeric chain structure.
-According to DD values (Table 1), the maximum peak intensity at 2θ for GLSP is much higher compared to C-T and C-U which is consistent with previous work30.
-The CrI (crystalline index) (Table 1) of chitosan was lower than that of GLSP, which means the reduction of crystallinity triggered by deacetylation31.
+As shown in Fig. 3b, the GLSP diffractogram exhibits a prominent peak at 2θ = 20.2°, corresponding to the (020, 110) plane.
+In comparison to the XRD data for C-T and C-U, the peak intensity at 2θ = 20.2° is significantly lower, indicating a reduction in crystallinity following deacetylation.
+Additionally, among the processed GLSP groups, the peak intensity (2θ = 20.2°) for C-T is lower than that for C-U, suggesting that temperature-controlled drying (TCD) reduces crystallinity more significantly than ultrasonic-assisted drying (USAD).
+Both chitosan materials display four distinct peaks at 2θ values of 27.5°, 31.86°, 45.64°, and 56.64° for C-T, and 27.5°, 31.86°, 45.58°, and 56.54° for C-U. The conversion process leads to peaks shifting toward higher 2θ values, and new intense peaks appear upon chitosan formation, indicating a change in the polymeric chain structure.
+According to the deacetylation degree (DD) values presented in Table 1, the maximum peak intensity at 2θ for GLSP is considerably higher compared to C-T and C-U, which aligns with previous research.
+Furthermore, the crystalline index (CrI) of chitosan, as noted in Table 1, is lower than that of GLSP, confirming the reduced crystallinity triggered by deacetylation.

 Table 1 The DD, CrI and 2θ of GLSP, C-T and C-U.